Ricydubey/BLOG_WEBSITE/README.md

 # BLOG-WEBSITE
-#///for run this project use this command- "npm run blogwebsite"///
+#for run this project use this command- "npm run blogwebsite"